Educational Requirements

 Related Exams

-- CEED: The Common Entrance Examination for Design (CEED) is for postgraduate design programs, including those related to textiles and fashion.
+CEED: The Common Entrance Examination for Design (CEED) is for postgraduate design programs and can be relevant if you pursue advanced studies.

 Pros And Cons